 Grades and Attendance

 Credit Status This requires the student to complete all assigned work and take all quizzes and/or exams.
 To receive credit for certificate courses, the student must pass the course with a grade of “C-” or better.

 Audit Status This allows the student to take the course without the responsibility of assigned work and quizzes/exams.
 No grade will be given.
-A “XX” on the transcript indicates audit.
+A “XX” on the transcript indicates an audit.
 However, an audited course cannot qualify for certificate requirements.

-It is the responsibility of the student to sign the attendance sheet each session or check in with the instructor, especially if late to class.
+It is the responsibility of the student to sign the attendance sheet for each session or check in with the instructor, especially if late to class.
 Attendance affects the student's grade.
 Credit students missing more than two classes cannot receive a passing grade for the course, unless special arrangements have been made with the instructor.